kubernetes-sigs/kube-api-linter/docs/new-linter.md

 ## Registry

-The registry in the analysis package co-ordinates the initialization of all linters.
+The registry in the analysis package coordinates the initialization of all linters.
 Where linters have configuration, or are enabled/disabled by higher level configuration, the registry takes on making sure the linters are initialized correctly.

 To enable the registry, each linter package must create an `Initializer` function that returns an `initializer.AnalyzerInitializer` interface (from `pkg/analysis/initializer`).